whitecat1331/csd-310/module_12/README.md

 Debug Command:
-python -m unittest -v test_whatabook.py or pyhton -m unittest -v test_whatabookmenu.py
+python -m unittest -v test_whatabook.py or python -m unittest -v test_whatabookmenu.py

 Developer Notes:
 Due to time constraints, documentation and testing for this program is not as thorough.